-Goodwill is assigned to our three reporting units, which correspond to our three operating segments, on the basis of their relative fair values as of the date of change in reporting units.
-We assess goodwill and indefinite-lived assets, neither of which are amortized, for impairment annually in the fourth quarter of the year, or more frequently, if events and circumstances indicate that an impairment may have occurred.
+Goodwill is assigned to our three reporting units, which correspond to our three operating segments, on the basis of their relative fair values.
+We assess goodwill and indefinite-lived assets, neither of which are amortized, for impairment annually as of September 30, or more frequently, if events and circumstances indicate that an impairment may have occurred.
 In the evaluation of goodwill for impairment, we typically first perform a qualitative assessment to determine whether it is more likely than not that the fair value of each reporting unit is less than its carrying amount, followed by performing a quantitative assessment by comparing the fair value of the reporting unit to the carrying value, if necessary.
-Effective October 1, 2017, we prospectively adopted accounting guidance that simplified our goodwill impairment testing by eliminating the requirement to calculate the implied fair value of goodwill (formerly "Step 2") in the event an impairment is identified.
-Instead, an impairment charge is recorded based on the excess of the reporting unit's carrying amount over its fair value.
+Periodically, we may elect to bypass the initial qualitative assessment and proceed directly to the quantitative goodwill impairment test.
+An impairment charge is recorded based on the excess of the reporting unit's carrying amount over its fair value.

 We generally base the measurement of fair value of our three reporting units on a blended analysis of the present value of future discounted cash flows and market valuation approach.
 The discounted cash flows model indicates the fair value of the reporting unit based on the present value of the cash flows that we expect the reporting unit to generate in the future.
-Our significant estimates in the discounted cash flows model include our weighted average cost of capital, long-term rate of growth and profitability of our business.
+Our significant estimates in the discounted cash flows model include our weighted average cost of capital, revenue growth rates, profitability of our business and long-term rate of growth.
 The market valuation approach indicates the fair value of the business based on a comparison of the reporting unit to comparable publicly traded firms in similar lines of business.
-Our significant estimates in the market approach model include identifying similar companies with comparable business factors, such as size, growth, profitability, risk and return on investment and assessing comparable revenue and operating income multiples in estimating the fair value of the reporting unit.
+Our significant estimates in the market approach model include identifying similar companies with comparable business factors, such as size, growth, profitability, risk and return on investment, assessing comparable revenue and operating income multiples and the control premium applied in estimating the fair value of the reporting unit.